Installation

 $ sudo apt update

-$ sudo apt install gfortran gcc git cmake
+$ sudo apt install bison flex cmake git-all valgrind

 You can download the PETSc version you need here.
 Do that and unzip it with